 Welcome to the United Nations

-Multi-Year Appeal/Funding
+Multi-Year Appeal

-DPPA's Multi-Year Appeal (MYA) is calling for $170 million for 2023-2026, to make the Strategic Plan a reality.
+DPPA's Multi-Year Appeal is calling for $170 million for 2023-2026, to make the Strategic Plan a reality.

 Flexibility of the MYA

 On average, approximately 70 per cent of MYA funds received are unearmarked.
-This is invaluable for the MYA and a prerequisite for its success.
+This is invaluable for the Multi-Year Appeal and a prerequisite for its success.
 Unearmarked funding provides DPPA with the flexibility to respond to emerging needs, including to provide timely responses to requests from Member States, regional and sub-regional organizations, and other UN partners.
 This agility is crucial to maximizing the impact of every dollar contributed.

 Transparency of the MYA

 Every spring, the Department issues a results-focused MYA Annual Report to ensure accountability and enhance transparency.
 The report includes both financial and substantive reporting on the use of MYA contributions and its main results.
-In addition, DPPA also produces a midyear update each summer.
-DPPA also produces thematic factsheets on its work.

 MYA Resources

-For 2024, DPPA is calling for $42 million to support the implementation of the Strategic Plan.
+For 2025, DPPA is calling for $43 million to support the implementation of the Strategic Plan.

 Planning, Monitoring and Evaluation